• Skip to primary navigation

 Instructions

-• Heat oven to 375, line 2 baking sheets with parchment paper.
+• Preheat the oven to 350F (180 C), line 2 large baking sheets with parchment paper.

-• Cream butter and sugars together.
+• Place butter in a large mixing bowl - if using a hand mixer - or the bowl of a stand mixer, along with the sugars.
+Cream butter and sugars together, until light and fluffy.
 Add peanut butter, beat till incorporated and creamy.
 Add eggs and vanilla, mix well.

 Nutrition